ManyiLi12345/GRAINS/README.md

 ```
 It reconstructs the object OBBs in each scene from the generated hierarchy.
 The topview images are saved in `./0-data/5-generated_scenes/images/`.

+# Acknowledgement
+The training part of our code is adapted from the [PyTorch code of GRASS](https://github.com/kevin-kaixu/grass_pytorch).

 # Ciatition
 Please cite the paper if you use this code for research: